-Photos of Set It Off at Commodore Ballroom, Vancouver, BC V6Z 1K3
+Photos of Set It Off at Commodore Ballroom, Vancouver, British Columbia

-Set It Off — Self-Titled Tour at the Commodore Ballroom, Vancouver, BC V6Z 1K3
+Set It Off — Self-Titled Tour at the Commodore Ballroom, Vancouver, British Columbia

 Set It Off brought their self-titled tour to Vancouver’s Commodore Ballroom with a stacked bill: Autumn Kings, Vana, Fame On Fire, and the headliners themselves.
 High energy, cover moments, and a handful of unforgettable collaborations made this a night to remember.